 If you open an online savings account, you need to plan ahead when you make transfers because it may take three days for the money to transfer between banks since they need to go through the clearing house.

-04How Do I Open an Account with an Online Bank?
+04How to Open an Account With an Online Bank

 It is easy to open an online bank account.
 You will still need to provide your social security number, the bank account number where you will transfer your funds from and an Internet connection.
 Once you have verified that the bank is FDIC approved, or NCUA approved if it is a credit union you will simply click on the link that says open the account.